 This is a surgical deep vein thrombosis treatment that inserts a filter into a large vein in your abdomen.
 This may not stop DVT itself, but it prevents clots from getting lodged in your lungs, preventing pulmonary embolism.

 As with most conditions, it’s easiest to treat DVT before it happens, and usually, the best deep vein thrombosis treatments are prevention.
 We cannot control all of our risk factors, such as age and genetics, but there are some things you can do and natural remedies for DVT you should know about.
 Avoid long periods of sitting and lying down—blood clots are more likely to form when the calf muscles aren’t getting any exercise.
 Smoking increases the pressure in your veins, increasing your risk of DVT—just one more reason you should stop smoking if you do.
 Maintaining a healthy weight will also help you stay DVT-free and is one of the best deep vein thrombosis treatments.

 If you have the symptoms of DVT, call 800-400-8346 and set up an appointment with us.
-Dr. Seiger will be able to determine not only if you have DVT, but if you do, what kind of dvt treatment options would be best for you.
-With over two decades of experience, you can count on Skin & Vein Center to get you what’s best for you.
+Dr. Seiger will be able to determine not only if you have DVT, but if you do, what kind of DVT treatment options would be best for you.
+With over two decades of experience, you can count on the Skin & Vein Center to get you what’s best for you.
 Click here to learn more!